 MCC policy requires regular and punctual attendance by all students (B-II) and mandates that students are withdrawn from class if 25% of class meetings are missed in a semester, as this is taken to indicate the student does not intend to successfully complete the course.
 The instructor of the course may contact you once 25% of attendance is recorded as absent but students are responsible for completing or requesting a withdrawal from the course.
+That means you will not be dropped after any absences (read as 0) in the course.
 Your instructor is ready and willing to help you maintain attendance and will not drop you unexpectedly without contact and your consultation on withdrawal.
 See the Late Work, Attendance, and Make Up Work Policies section for details.